Eagle catching fish

-Eagle catching Fish or Eagle catching Ichthys (German: Adler fängt Fisch or Adler fängt Ichthys) is a German anti-Christian and neo-pagan symbol.
+Eagle catching fish or eagle catching ichthys (German: Adler fängt Fisch or Adler fängt Ichthys) is a German anti-Christian and neo-pagan symbol.

-It depicts an Eagle catching an Ichthys, a fish symbol associated with Christianity.
+It depicts an eagle catching an ichthys, a fish symbol associated with Christianity.
 The symbol is supposed to represent pagan strength and victory over Christianity.
-The symbol was first created in 1989, and later registered as a trademark in 2003 by Holocaust denier Jürgen Rieger for the far-right German neo-pagan organisation Artgemeinschaft Germanische Glaubens-Gemeinschaft.
+It was first created in 1989, and later registered as a trademark in 2003 by Holocaust denier Jürgen Rieger for the far-right German neo-pagan organisation Artgemeinschaft Germanische Glaubens-Gemeinschaft, which continued to hold the trademark until the organization was banned in 2023.